Key Considerations When Buying a Frameless Shower Door

 2. Type of Hardware

 Another very important issue is the type of hardware used on the door.
-This refers to the material used in the U channel (for semi-frameless doors) and in the clamps (for fully frameless doors) as well as any other component including the hinges.
+This refers to the material used in the U channel (for semi-frameless glass doors) and in the clamps (for fully frameless glass doors) as well as any other component including the hinges.

 You will find terms like brass construction, aluminum construction and anodized construction.
 If possible, always go for brass hardware.
 Shower frameless glass doors are quite heavy, sometimes weighing up to 200 lbs.
 The hardware used must be able to bear all that weight safely and ensure structural integrity.
 Brass is much better at this than aluminum and many other materials you encounter.